|Colour:||Shell Grey/Raven Black|

 1964 Riley Elf Mk II Saloon (RHD)

-- Finished in an elegant Silver Birch over Raven Black colour combination
+- Finished in an elegant Rolls-Royce scheme of Shell Grey over Raven Black

 - The upmarket, plush version of the original Mini